Abjad/abjad/trunk/abjad/documentation/chapters/developers/documentation/index.rst

    abjad$ ls documentation/chapters/

-   api          background   fundamentals notehead appendices   developers   introduction tutorial
+   api          background   fundamentals tutorial appendices   developers   introduction

 The ``documentation/chapters`` subdirectories mirror the main sections on the front page of the Abjad docs.